 Think about what your focal points are; if you light it you will look at it.
 If you don’t have natural focal points, consider creating then.
 Think about the space as a whole with those features you’d like to look at and how you use light to connect one space with the next.

 As an examples, you might want to uplight some feature trees, but if these are a long way apart from each other them make sure that there is some connecting light at low level between them.
 That might be through using spike spots in the planting or a discrete wash across a path.
 You want to avoid spotty ‘islands’ of light with big seas of dark between them.
 A little light goes a long way at night so this is an area where less really can be more.

 Think about the cabling infrastructure well in advance

 It’s common for garden lighting projects to be considered separately from lighting inside the house.
 That’s often simply a function of a building project’s timings or it might be that the garden design is a new piece of work.
 Even in a phased project it’s important to try to plan and make allowance for possible future lighting needs.
-It might be that you make provision for future garden lighting before you do the detail design.
+It might be that you make provision for future external lighting before you do the detail design.
 If that’s the case, start from the inside of the house and then follow through to the outside.

 - How many circuits might you need?

 - Where will you switch or dim them from?